OpenFIGI/api-examples/python/web/README.md

 to the OpenFIGI API from a browser.
 It uses only python's built in modules so no additional packages are required.

+The page provides fields for a basic query as well as optional advanced search inputs such as `exchCode` and `securityType`.
+Buttons labeled `copy enum` are available next to any enumerated input and will copy the possible values to your clipboard.

 ## Instructions

 Prerequisites: `python3.12` must be installed.